-1. Describe the services or programs the state includes under the activity.
-(Services and programs must conform to the federal definition of the activity.)
+1. Describe the services or programs the State includes under the activity.
+(Services and programs must conform to the Federal definition of the activity.)

-For TANF and SSP-MOE federal data reporting purposes, vocational educational training is organized educational programs that are directly related to the preparation of individuals for employment in current or emerging occupations.
+For federal data reporting purposes, vocational educational training is organized educational programs that are directly related to the preparation of individuals for employment in current or emerging occupations.
 Vocational education must be provided by vocational-technical schools, postsecondary institutions or proprietary schools.
-Vocational educational training placements are documented on a list developed by each California County.
-The list, which is revised annually, includes programs that lead to jobs in the local labor market and is used by the CWD to approve vocational educational training and/or to assign activities as a result of assessment.
-For programs not on the county's list, the CWD determines if the program is directly related to job preparation.
+Vocational educational training placements are documented on a list developed by each California county.
+The list, which is revised annually, includes programs that lead to jobs in the local labor market and is used by the county welfare department to approve vocational educational training and/or to assign activities as a result of assessment.
+For programs not on the county's list, the county welfare department determines if the program is directly related to job preparation.

 In some instances, the vocational educational training will be completed as part of distance learning.
-Participation will count toward vocational educational training hours only when the time spent can be monitored by the service provider and reported to the CWD.
-Participation in vocational educational training may count as job skills training directly related to employment or education directly related to employment, whichever definition is applicable, provided the core hourly requirement has been met from participation in other core activities, before or after the 12-month vocational education limit is reached.
+Participation will count toward vocational educational training hours only when the time spent can be monitored by the service provider and reported to the county welfare department.
+Participation in vocational educational training beyond the 12-month limit may count as job skills training directly related to employment or education directly related to employment, whichever definition is applicable, only after the core hourly requirement has been met from participation in other core activities.